Time Management Tips for Paraeducators

 All beginning paraeducators feel overwhelmed with how much there is to learn about special education.
 Don’t be stressed because you do not know it all yet.
 Learn the information as you need it.
 There is no need to learn about Braille if you don’t have a vision student.

 Take it one step at a time and make it fun.
 If you’re not enjoying it and being a paraeducator becomes a chore, it won’t be long before you’d be resigning.
-So when you start your paraeducator career, have this time management tips ready to help you be successful!
+So, when you start your paraeducator career, have this time management tips ready to help you be successful!
+Read these confidence tips to help you out in your para journey.

 Always remember your student comes first, collecting data second, teachers and administrators will respect that.